 What is the Kula Cloth

 At its heart, the Kula Cloth is a souped up pee rag.
-If cut a bandana up, or found random pieces of fabric to use as a pee rag, you know that they can smell over a weekend, and you have to really get it clean each night.
+If you’ve cut a bandana up, or found random pieces of fabric to use as a pee rag, you know that they can smell over a weekend, and you have to really get it clean each night.

 Kula (I’m gonna abbreviate it) is made from silver-infused fabrics that help stop the smell and prevent bacteria from growing.
 It’s thicker than a bandana and has a small strap with a snap so it easily hooks to your pack.

-It’s made of thick fleece with a waterproof side that keeps your hands cleaner during multiple uses.
+It also has a waterproof side that keeps your hands cleaner during multiple uses.

 The Benefits of the Kula Cloth